Circular orders: topology and continuous actions: Completeness, compactifications and inverse limits

-Recall that the Polish topological group $\Aut(\T,\circ)$ is Roelcke precompact \cite{GM-tame}.
-The same is true for $G:=\Aut(\Q / \Z,\circ)$ \cite{GM-UltraHom21}).
-The proof of this result and several generalizations can be found also \cite{Sorin25-Sbornik}.
-Moreover, many remarkable results about automorphism groups of ordered spaces were obtained recently by B.V.
+Geometrically, $M(G)$ is the circle after splitting any rational point (removing isolated $q$ from that triple $q^{-}, q, q^{+}$). \end{enumerate} \end{f} Recall that the Polish topological group $H_+(\T,\circ)$ is Roelcke precompact \cite{GM-tame}.
+The same is true for $\Aut(\Q_0,\circ)$ \cite{GM-UltraHom21}).
+Several important generalizations of these results can be found also in \cite{Sorin25-Sbornik}.
+Many remarkable results about automorphism groups of ordered spaces were obtained recently by B.V.
 Sorin, G.B.
 Sorin and K.L.
 Kozlov.
-A systematic study of Roelcke precompactness for automorphism groups and their subgroups for several ultratransitive actions was done in \cite{Sorin25-Sbornik,Sorin23-Roelcke}.
-For Elliis compactifications in this context we refer to \cite{KS,Sorin23-Roelcke}.
+Maximal $G$-compactifications of ultratransitive $G$-actions on discrete circularly (and linearly) ordered sets admit a general description \cite{Sorin25-Sbornik,KS}.
+Sometimes such compactifications are minimal ordered compactifications forcing the uniqueness of ordered $G$-compactifications in certain cases.
+Furthermore, a systematic study of Roelcke precompactness for automorphism groups and their subgroups for several ultratransitive actions was done in \cite{Sorin25-Sbornik,Sorin23-Roelcke}.
+For Ellis compactifications in this context we refer to \cite{KS,Sorin23-Roelcke}.